opheliaau/opheliaau.github.io/_posts/2024-07-20-user-testing-learnings.md

 <b>Parse feedback and get back to user testing</b>

 After each testing round, I received a long list of feedback items.
 Some were easy bug fixes, others were complex overhauls.
 I heard what people liked, what they didn’t like, proposed solutions, alternative methods, everything!
 But I only have so much time to iterate on the app, and I had to discern which items on the list were worth tackling now vs later vs never.
 It’s more of an art than a science, but with my product vision in mind, I had to prune down that list mercilessly and put the re-iterated version to the test again.
 If I chose the wrong thing to prioritize, I’ll likely find out with more user testing.
-That’s why I am so rigorous with choosing the highest impact but quick improvements so that I don’t delay another round of user tests.
+That’s why I am so rigorous with choosing the <i>highest impact</i> but <i>quick improvements</i> so that I don’t delay another round of user tests.

 <b><i>Final thoughts</i></b>

 The most important thing I’ve gleaned from these rounds of test+iterate is the user testing muscle.
 It’s now a habit; something I do on a regular basis for my product.
 User testing isn’t just for MVP.
 It’s important to continue user testing even when the product is much further than that.
 Users are the heart of the product and hearing from them directly is a great way to make them love your product!